Couples Yoga Therapy

 “Love doesn’t just sit there, like a stone, it has to be made, like bread;

 remade all the time, made new.”

 There are all kinds of couples, partnerships, and experiences of love.
 What's universal is the need for authentic connection, safety to be who you are, and support to live the life you desire.
 A relationship should enhance your life... although there are natural peaks and valleys.
 If many of us are honest, we don't always treat ourselves so kindly, so it should come as no surprise that we sometimes don't show up for our relationships the way we'd like, and our partners too.

 When you've been in the valley long enough for it to become the default state of your relationship.

-When you are riding high on a peak and you realize that it's worth your investment to learn the skills and behaviors to maintain it, and/or come back to it with ease.
+When you're riding high on a peak and you realize that it's worth your investment to learn the skills and behaviors to maintain it and come back to it with ease.

 When you're struggling to navigate pain together.

 Anytime you think it would be wonderful to know more about each other and also yourself.